 Communication skills: College brings new challenges in communication.
 For some teens it is the first time they’ve ever shared a room with another person and for most the first time they’ve lived with a lot of people around the same age.
 Many students are fearful or hesitant to meet with professors but communicating with professors is part of doing well in college.
 The ability to write a polite and effective email is also a useful skill.

 Bottom line: Understandably, we worry a lot about academic preparation for college.
 Students do need to master core subjects during high school and a rigorous high school education is an asset.
 That said, It is important to understand that most students who struggle or drop out don’t do so primarily for academic reasons.
-We need to keep our eyes on the big picture, especially for kids who have special needs, and take time to attend to essential life and social skills during the high school years.
+We need to keep our eyes on the big picture, especially for young adults with disabilities, and take time to attend to essential life and social skills during the high school years.
 Homeschooling affords many opportunities to help students build their skills in these areas.